ArashAmiririgi/Crowdfunding-success/Notebooks/README.md

 ### Objective

-This project aims to quantify the **novelty** of crowdfunding campaign descriptions by extracting and analyzing noun phrases using natural language processing (NLP) techniques.
-By computing TF-IDF scores for key phrases, we create features that help predict the likelihood of campaign success based on how novel their descriptions are.
+The key goal of this pipeline is to **quantify novelty** in crowdfunding campaign descriptions using noun phrase extraction and TF-IDF vectorizer.
+Specifically, the workflow:

 ### Results Summary